BrianCraig/react-constraint/packages/core/readme.md

 # Constraint Core

+This is th core of react-constraint, for more general information go to [Main Documentation](../../README.md)

+## Technical information

 Lets say you have the **LayoutDefinition** object, which contains the information about an entire view, this is used with **createLayoutComponent** to create the Component that will be showed in the client, this component requires _width_ and _height_ props to work; this is a Functional Component, so each re-render would basically compute everything again.

 Then with the **LayoutDefinition** we must generate **ComponentInstance**'s, with this we can generate all our **ConstraintInstance**'s.